stefanoamorelli/nasdaq-data-link-mcp/README.md

 Once installed and connected to an `MCP`-compatible client (e.g., [Claude Desktop](https://claude.ai/download), this server exposes several tools that your AI assistant can use to fetch data.

 In this version (`0.1.0`) the project supports the following databases:
-- [World Bank dataset on Nasdaq Data Link](https://data.nasdaq.com/databases/WB) (freely available for personal use);
+- [World Bank dataset on Nasdaq Data Link](https://data.nasdaq.com/databases/WB) (freely available for personal use)
-- [Nasdaq RTAT](https://data.nasdaq.com/databases/RTAT) (preview available for free, full data under subscription).
+- [Nasdaq RTAT](https://data.nasdaq.com/databases/RTAT) (preview available for free, full data under subscription)
+- [Equities 360](https://data.nasdaq.com/databases/E360) (company statistics and fundamental data)

 Example conversations might include: